Lee Elder

 Robert Lee Elder (July 14, 1934 – November 28, 2021) was an American professional golfer.
-In 1975, he became the first black golfer to play in the Masters Tournament, where he missed the cut.
+In 1975, he became the first black golfer to play in the Masters Tournament.
 Elder was invited to the tournament after he won the 1974 Monsanto Open.

 Early life

 In 1934, Elder was born in Dallas, Texas.
 He is the son of Charles and Almeta Elder.
 Elder was one of ten children.
 He was nine years old when his father was killed in Germany during World War II and his mother died three months later.

 At the age of 12, Elder found himself moving from one ghetto to another before being sent to Los Angeles, California to live with his aunt.
 Elder frequently cut classes to work as a caddie and after two years at Manual Arts High School he dropped out.

 Amateur career

 Elder did not play a full round of 18 holes until he was sixteen years old.
 He took jobs in pro shops and locker rooms; in addition, he caddied where he developed his game by watching his clients, and playing when he had the opportunity.
 Elder's game developed sufficiently for him to start hustling.
 His career took a big step after playing a match with heavyweight boxer Joe Louis, which led to Louis’s golf instructor, Ted Rhodes, taking Elder under his wing for three years.
 Under the tutelage of Rhodes, Elder was able to polish his game and he began playing in tournaments.